 Getting set up for proper bookkeeping

-If you don’t have accounting software set up yet, start with a good old Excel spreadsheet.
-Enter transaction details on each line: Date, amount, vendor, description and category.
+If you don’t have accounting software set up yet, you can always start with a good old Excel spreadsheet.
+Enter transaction details on each line: Date, amount, vendor, description, and category.
 You can refer to the sample chart of accounts for category options.
 Once you have the data entered, start a new tab with the totals for each category.
 These totals are the numbers you will use for tax forms.

 Make bookkeeping a monthly habit

 Once you’re caught up to date, make it a habit at the end of each month to categorize and reconcile the previous month’s transactions.
 Not only will you be current with your bookkeeping, but you’ll be able to make informed decisions about spending, cash flow, and revenue goals.

 Your accounting software has many features that can automate and speed up the process.
 Just make sure you know how to use these features properly, as they can cause a mess if used incorrectly.